elizavetasemenova/PriorCVAE_JAX/model_validation/README.md

 # Model Validation

 This directory contains tests for validating the performance of our models.
-MLflow is used to track the performance of models and the results of experiments.
+Weights & Biases is used to track the performance of models and the results of experiments.

 ## Getting Started